Andrew Smithers, Stephen Wright, John Greenwood OBE, Peter Warburton, Herman Brodie, Russell Napier

 Andrew Smithers is co-author of Module 1: Valuing Stock Markets.
 Andrew founded Smithers & Co, a leading advisor to investment managers on international asset allocation, in 1989.
 Before starting Smithers & Co, Andrew was at SG Warburg from 1962 to 1989.
 He has been a regular contributor to the London Evening Standard and Sentaku Magazine, writes regularly for the Nikkei Kinyu Shimbun and his OpEd pieces appear periodically in the Financial Times.
 He is the co-author of Valuing Wall Street with Stephen Wright, Japan’s Challenges for the 21st Century with David Asher and Wall Street Revalued – Imperfect Markets and Inept Central Bankers (2009).

 Stephen Wright is co-author of Module 1: Valuing Stock Markets.
-Stephen is a reader in economics at Birkbeck College, University of London.
+Stephen is a professor in economics at Birkbeck College, University of London.
 He was previously a staff economist at the Bank of England and a senior research associate in the faculty of economics and politics at the University of Cambridge.
 Since 1991, he has been a part-time consultant to Smithers & Co, writing reports for professional investors on financial markets.
 He is the co-author with Andrew Smithers of Valuing Wall Street, published in 2000.